The 2 most significant factors that directly impact whether azaleas bloom are:

 The key is to find the balance between the amount of sun to promote flowering and so the azalea does not have too much sun so that the leaves burn as the leaves are tender.

-If you transfer you azaleas to pots then you can experiment to find the optimal balance of sun and shade in your climate so the azalea has enough light to promote blooms but not too much that the leaves get scorched in persistent sun.
+If you transfer your azaleas to pots then you can experiment to find the optimal balance of sun and shade in your climate so the azalea has enough light to promote blooms but not too much that the leaves get scorched in persistent sun.

 If a lack of light is the problem and you make the necessary adjustments to location then by the following growing season your azaleas should produce a better display of flowers.